sseung0703/KD_methods_with_TF/README.md

 # Knowledge Distillation Methods with Tensorflow
+(Sadly, my English skill is terribly low!! so please get patient to read my mess of words. :) )

 Knowledge distillation is the method to enhance student network by teacher knowledge.
-So annually knowledge distillation methods have been proposed but each paper's do experiments with different networks and compare with different methods.
+So annually knowledge distillation methods have been proposed, but each paper's do experiments with different networks and compare with different methods.
-And each method is implemented by each author, so if a new researcher wants to study knowledge distillation, they have to find or implement all of the methods.
-Surely it is very hard work.
+Moreover, each method is implemented by each author, so if a new researcher wants to study knowledge distillation, they have to find or implement all of the methods.
+Surely it is tough work.
-To reduce this burden, I publish some code that is modified from my research codes.
+To reduce this burden, I publish some codes and modify from my research codes.
-I'll update the code and knowledge distillation algorithm, and all of the things will be implemented by Tensorflow.
+I'll update the code and knowledge distillation algorithm, and all of the things will be implemented using Tensorflow.

-If you want something a new method, please notice to me :)

 # Implemented Knowledge Distillation Methods
-below methods are implemented and base on insight with [TAKD](https://arxiv.org/abs/1902.03393), I make each category.
-I think they are meaningful categories, but if you think it has problems please notice for me :)
+I make each category base on insight with [TAKD](https://arxiv.org/abs/1902.03393),

 ## Response-based Knowledge
 Defined knowledge by the neural response of the hidden layer or the output layer of the network